AU-HCI/website/markdown/index.md

 All homework is to be turned in via your private Git repository.
 There are two deadlines for this course:

-- Soft: By 11:59pm on the Wednesday after the homework is released.
+- Soft: By 11:59pm on the Thursday after the homework is released.
-- Hard: By 11:59pm on the Friday nine days after the homework is released.
+- Hard: By 11:59pm on the Friday eight days after the homework is released.

 The precise dates will be on each homework assignment.